1. What documents do I need to export my animals?

 The “stamping” process referred to is called Federal endorsement.
 Endorsement is a final review process, where VS officials verify the information on the certificate as accurate and ensure that the animal meets the destination country’s requirements.
 Many countries require the Federal government to stamp or endorse the health certificate prior to an animal’s departure from the United States.

 It is necessary for the VS Area Office to review all documents that support the health certificate.
 Please bring in or include these documents when presenting a certificate for endorsement.
 Laboratory results should be an original copy.
 If an original copy is not available, please have the laboratory fax the results directly to the VS Area Office you are using.
-When applicable, signed rabies vaccination certificates need to be included.

 To save time and effort, please contact your local VS Office to determine the best way to get your documents endorsed.
 Options generally include mailing your documents or scheduling an appointment with the Area Office.
 If you choose to mail the documents via regular mail or overnight service (FedEx or UPS, for example), please include your check or money order for processing fees (see FAQ #8) made payable to USDA.
 Please enclose a pre-addressed, prepaid return method for overnight mail.
 We recommend that you use a tracking method with the carrier to verify that the documents have arrived at their destination.

-No. You do not bring your animal or pet to the VS Area Office.
+No. You do not bring your animal to the VS Area Office.
 We only need to see the health certificate and supporting documents that you have received from your veterinarian and/or the destination country.

 The fee for stamping/endorsement varies by the number of animals traveling and by the number of tests required for the health certificate.
 You should contact the APHIS VS Office in your state for more information.